Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Numerical Results and Comparison

 In this section, the performance of the proposed algorithm is evaluated.
 The coordinates of two BSs are $(10m,-100m,0)$ and $(10m,100m,0)$, respectively.
 The number of elements of IRS is $N$, and the coordinate of IRS is $(-10m,0,1m)$.
 The number of antennas of BSs and cell-edge users are 3 and 2, respectively.
 The $K$ cell-edge users are located randomly at the edge of the cells.
 The detailed simulation settings are shown in Table \ref{Simulation_settings}.

 The performance of the proposed BCD-FP-DC algorithm is compared with three different benchmarks as follows. \begin{enumerate} \item SA: Simulated annealing (SA) is a metaheuristic to approximate global optimization in an ample search space to solve such nonconvex problems for the formulated multi-cell IRS-aided MEC optimization problem.
+The complexity is $\mathcal{O}(T_{SA}N_{SA}C_{SA})$, where $T_{SA}$ is the number of temperature levels in the cooling schedule, $N_{SA}$ is the average number of iterations performed at each temperature level, and $C_{SA}$ is the computational cost of evaluating the objective function and generating neighbors at each iteration.

 \item BCD-SA: BCD-assisted simulated annealing (BCD-SA) algorithm introduces SA to solve the complicated IRS communication subproblem.
 The MEC subproblem is solved by Gurobi \cite{gurobi2018gurobi}, similar to the proposed BCD-FP-DC algorithm.
+The complexity is $\mathcal{O}(N_{BCD}T_{SA2}N_{SA2}C_{SA2})$, where $T_{SA2}$ is the number of temperature levels in the cooling schedule, $N_{SA2}$ is the average number of iterations performed at each temperature level, and $C_{SA2}$ is the computational cost of evaluating the objective function and generating neighbors at each iteration.

-\item BCD-MSE: BCD aided mean-square error (BCD-MSE) uses the BCD structure to decompose the problem into the MEC subproblem and the IRS communication subproblem.
+\item BCD-MSE: BCD-aided mean-square error (BCD-MSE) uses the BCD structure to decompose the problem into the MEC subproblem and the IRS communication subproblem.
 The mean-square error (MSE) \cite{pan2020multicell} method solves the IRS communication subproblem.
-BCD-MSE introduces linear decoding matrix ${\mathbf U}_{q,k}$, MSE matrix ${\mathbf E}_{q,k}$ and auxiliary matrix ${\mathbf W}_{q,k}= {\mathbf E}_{q,k}^{-1}$.
+BCD-MSE introduces linear decoding matrix ${\mathbf U}_{q,k}$, MSE matrix ${\mathbf E}_{q,k}$, and auxiliary matrix ${\mathbf W}_{q,k}= {\mathbf E}_{q,k}^{-1}$.
 The problem is transformed as

 where ${\mathbf U}_{q,k}$ can be updated by: